sanyassyed/sf_eviction/README.md

 prefect cloud logout
 ```

+>JOURNALING
 ### TODO:
 * Next day
+    [ ] consolidate commands/instructions to run the etl part (Prefect part)
-    [ ] test the flow with the prefect agent
+    [X] test the flow with the prefect agent
-    [ ] Add logging in the flows
+    [X] Add logging in the flows
     [ ] Work on terraform
     [X] replace the dataset name (sf_eviction) with dataset name credential (set this when using terraform to create the dataset)
     [ ] work on dbt-core locally